BeksOmega/looping-layout/README.md

 ## :sparkles: Features

-Current:
- * Vertical and Horizontal Orientations.
+ * Vertical and Horizontal Orientations
- * LTR and RTL support.
+ * LTR and RTL support
- * ReverseLayout support for both orientations, as well as LTR, and RTL.
+ * ReverseLayout support for both orientations, as well as LTR, and RTL
- * Public functions for finding items and positions.
+ * Public functions for finding items and positions
- * Public functions for scrolling programmatically.
+ * Public functions for scrolling programmatically

-Future:
- * `notifyDataSetChanged` support.
- * Snap Helper support.
+ * Snap Helper support
- * Drag and Drop support?
+ * Accessibility (TalkBack and Voice Access) support

 ## :page_with_curl: License

 Looping Layout is licenced under the [Apache 2.0 License][apache].